OWASP/www-project-winfim.net/README.md

 # Installation (local machine)
 ## Option 1: Via MSI / setup.exe installer
-1. Double click the setup.exe or WinFIM.NET-setup.msi file and follow the prompts to install WinFIM and setup the service
+1. Double click the setup.exe or WinFIM.NET.Setup.msi file and follow the prompts to install WinFIM and setup the service
 ## Option 2: Manual install
 1. Download the zip file to the destination computer and extract the contents
-2. Unblock the `WinFIM.NET Service.exe` (if required)
+2. Unblock the `WinFIM.NET.Service.exe` (if required)
 3. In an Administrator command prompt, execute the file `install_service.bat`

 # Installation (Docker)